Estevenson1994/CV/README.md

   - Independently spend one week onsite with clients in Toronto and Dublin, training them to use the Semantic Evolution software.
   - Liaising with the sales team to keep them up to date on the latest features and providing feedback from clients as to which features are most desirable.
   - Part of the interview team, responsible for on-boarding new data analysts.

 **Veeve, London home rental specialist** (July 2018 - September 2018)
 *Guest Services Assistant*
   - First point of contact for customers, maintaining excellent relationships with guests and tackling problems on a day to day basis.
   - Continued to work during my final year studies as a greeter to welcome guests to the properties.
   **Wild Duck Fine Dining Restaurant, Perth & Lime Bar and Restaurant, Salford (2011 - 2015)** *Senior Waitress and front of house*

+## Hobbies and Interests
+- Ballroom and Latin American Dancing: Competed at national level from the age of 6 till 18, continued to dance for fun to present, but looking to compete again soon.
+- Running: Regularly take part in 'Park Runs' on Saturday mornings, competed the 'Royal Parks Half' in 2017, raising money for Beat Bowel Cancer charity and the 'Hackney Half' in 2018.
+Also entered the 'Hackney Half' for 2019.
+- Cycling: I love cycling in to work everyday, and I plan to cycle from London to Amsterdam in May 2019 with my family.
+- Volunteering: I am currently tutoring via the charity 'The Access Project' which aims to get students from disadvantaged backgrounds into great universities.
+I currently tutor A level chemistry for one hour a week.
+- Yoga: When I find the time, I love to have a good stretch out at yoga.
+I hope to be able to hold a handstand by the end of 2019.
+- UCL Cheerleading society: Achieved 1st place in national university competitions.